-ECC’s Music Production program allows you to develop the necessary skills to record and produce music in a professional environment.
+ECC’s Music Production program allows you to develop the necessary professional skills to record and produce music.
 Throughout the program, you will learn best practices and experience using industry-standard recording software such as Pro Tools®, Logic®, Ableton Live®, and Adobe® Audition®.
-Whether your goal is to seek a career in the field, or simply learn the skills needed to create high-quality music, this program will get you started.
+Whether your goal is to seek a career in the field or learn the skills needed to create high-quality music, this program will get you started.

 Prepare for Immediate Employment